baph-omet/Apex-Launcher/README.md

 * Viewports to the blog and subreddit

-* Links to the subreddit and Discord server
+* Links to the subreddit, wiki, and Discord server

 * Configurable install path

+* Save data management

 Planned:

-* Save data management

 * Automatic font installation